 Problem: Drawing Antlers is Hard

-Solution: Learning to Draw Deer Antlers
+Solution: Figuring out How to Draw Deer Antlers

 A staple of hipster design, I wanted to get better at drawing antlers.
 If I used a pencil they turn out okay, but if I freestyled them with my sharpie pen (how I take notes in class- no pencils allowed!) sometimes they turned out a hot mess!
 How to fix?
 Practice.
 I’m still using pencils for this work right now, but I’m hoping after a few dozen more penciled versions and I’ll be more proficient at drawing antlers with ink on a first try.